5 things to do in McHenry County: Building homes, the Kentucky Derby and motorcycles

 To sign up, go to bit.ly/HabitatMarengo.

-2. Huntley’s annual catch-and-release fishing derby for kids ages 3 to 12 is set for Saturday, May 7.
+2. Huntley’s annual catch-and-release fishing derby for kids ages three to 12 is set for Saturday.

 The event will run from 8:30 to 10 a.m. at Deicke Park, 11419 S. Route 47.